JacobFV/mln-dashboard/README.md

 Please read through the documentation before contributing.
 If you have any questions, please contact me.

+This afternoon:

+1. use mantine to make the newUser, verifyRequest, error, signin, signout pages in `[..nextauth].js` (https://simplernerd.com/next-auth-callbackurl/)
+2. make graphql server schema, endpoint, and resolvers
+3. make prisma schema and other architecture changes
+4. finalize backend documentation

 Known TODO's:

+[ ] use
-[ ] separate HTTP API handlers from true handlers
+[ ] add prisma seed command to create `system` and `anonymous` users [ ] separate HTTP API handlers from true handlers
 [ ] add unit and integration tests
 [ ] use https://codecrumbs.io/ and/or https://bogdan-lyashenko.github.io/js-code-to-svg-flowchart/docs/live-editor to make nice documentation of the API routes